LinusBorg/portal-vue/docs/guide/advanced.md

 When `<MountingPortal>` is destroyed, it takes care of destroying the `<PortalTarget>`.

 :::tip
-When the `append` prop is set, the Target will be mounted to as a child of the specified element instead of replacing it.
+When the `append` prop is set, the Target is mounted as a child of the specified element instead of replacing it.

 This is great if you want to mount more than one PortalTarget there, for example.

-When `append` is used, `<MountingPortal>` will also remove the appended element when destroying the `<PortalTarget>`
+When `<PortalTarget>` is destroyed, and `append` is set, `<MountingPortal>` also removes the appended element.
 :::

 ### `targetEl` - The Old Way <Badge type="warning" text="1.* only"/>